-In simple terms, greenwashing is when a brand exaggerates or deceives you about their environmental or social sustainability with green marketing.
+In simple terms, greenwashing is when a brand exaggerates or deceives you about its environmental or social sustainability with green marketing.

 Before spending your hard-earned money on brands that claim to be sustainable, do your diligent research!
-Careful not to be fooled by mindless marketing power words.
+Be careful not to be fooled by mindless marketing power words.

 Are you looking for better eco-aware options for your day-to-day purchases?
 Visit Swiss Impact Store’s online marketplace.
 Find all the best sustainable lifestyle brands all in one place for your convenience.